lundeen-bryan/omnifood/README.md

 20.09 | Changed width of a few elements in long-copy so that it was in viewport width 20.11 | Commit: Added images and zoom transition for meal section 12/08 | Tuesday
+19.34 | Start again with vid 45 going to build a how the app works page 19.51 | I'd already adjusted some of my CSS earlier to be per vh/vw instead of px so my buttons seem to fit better w/o adjustment.
+20.40 | Changed much of his alignment and padding for the text instructions bcuz I wanted more padding on the left so that the text would wrap.
+20.59 | The icons for the iPhone and Android stores don't look the same to me, not sure how to fix that, but he thinks they are close enough.
+Plus when he clears the float you have to make sure that you use clearfix::after so that it clears after that section.
+21.03 | Commit before starting the next section

 ## Video Notes and Comments